monolife1874/PrettyScreenShot/README.md

 When you drag and drop a screenshot window, the background update is still visible, which was also my initial goal for this project.

 This project is still ongoing, and a lot of work needs to be done, including but not limited to drawing functions, interface beautification, and more interactive functions that you can think of.

+This project was developed using Visual Studio and QT, so make sure to set up your QT path correctly